zinebk-anche/Walmart_Sales_Analysis/README.md

 The project data and questions are from [MohammedShehbazDamkar's Walmart-Sales-Data-Analysis--SQL-Project](https://github.com/MohammedShehbazDamkar/Walmart-Sales-Data-Analysis--SQL-Project)

 ## Overview
-This project aims to provide insights into Walmart's sales transactions across three branches in Burma.
-The analysis covers product performance, customer segments, and sales trends.
+This project aims to demonstrate analysis techniques using SQL and Power B. Using a Walmart's fictive sales data I answered 35 retail business-related questions to practice querying in SQL, and then created a dashboard of the results to practice communicating findings using Power Bi.

 ## Data
 The dataset `WalmartSalesData.csv` contains 17 columns and 1000 rows of sales data from Walmart branches located in Mandalay, Yangon, and Naypyitaw.